×

 If you are thinking about moving to Turin, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Turin can vary depending on the type of accommodation and the area.
-Generally, the average cost of renting an apartment in Turin is around €800-€1,000 per month, while the cost of buying a property can range from €1,500 to €2,500 per square meter," commented one expat who made the move to Turin.
+Generally, the average cost of renting an apartment in Turin is around €800-€1,000 per month, while the cost of buying a property can range from €1,500 to €2,500 per square meter," remarked one expat who made the move to Turin.

 Should I buy or rent a home in Turin?